bunto/bunto/site/_docs/github-pages.md

 [GitHub Pages](http://pages.github.com) are public web pages for users, organizations, and repositories, that are freely hosted on GitHub's `github.io` domain or on a custom domain name of your choice.
-GitHub Pages are powered by Jekyll behind the scenes, so in addition to supporting regular HTML content, they’re also a great way to host your Jekyll-powered website for free.
+GitHub Pages are powered by Bunto behind the scenes, so in addition to supporting regular HTML content, they’re also a great way to host your Bunto-powered website for free.

 Never built a website with GitHub Pages before?
 [See this marvelous guide by Jonathan McGlone to get you up and running](http://jmcglone.com/guides/github-pages/).
-This guide will teach you what you need to know about Git, GitHub, and Jekyll to create your very own website on GitHub Pages.
+This guide will teach you what you need to know about Git, GitHub, and Bunto to create your very own website on GitHub Pages.

 ### Project Page URL Structure

-Sometimes it's nice to preview your Jekyll site before you push your `gh-pages` branch to GitHub.
+Sometimes it's nice to preview your Bunto site before you push your `gh-pages` branch to GitHub.
 However, the subdirectory-like URL structure GitHub uses for Project Pages complicates the proper resolution of URLs.
 In order to assure your site builds properly, use `site.github.url` in your URL's.